Belongs to: thrushes

 Lifecycle

-Nest is a neat cup in a tree or bush; 2 or 3 broods March to June
+Nest is a neat cup in a tree or bush; laying 2 or 3 broods from March to July

 .jpg)